 Fluff Pulp (Total Chlorine Free & FSC approved)

-• Our fluff pulp comes from Finland, and is produced using Total Chlorine Free bleaching technologies.
-This means that it meets the safety regulations for food and hygiene industries, and contains no chlorine compound residues.
-Instead, it is bleached using oxygen, hydrogen peroxide or ozone, which are far better for both our environment and our bodies.
+- Our fluff pulp is produced using Total Chlorine Free bleaching technologies (oxygen, hydrogen peroxide and ozone).
+This means that it meets the safety regulations for food and hygiene industries, is better for our environment, and contains no chlorine compound residues.

 Sumitomo SAP (Super Absorbent Polymer)

-This is a polymer resin that has the ability to quickly absorb and retain large volumes of liquid.
+This is a polymer resin that is present in all disposable nappies, as it has the ability to quickly absorb and retain large volumes of liquid.
 When the water absorption reaches saturation, it changes from a powder or granular state to a hydrogel state.
+Our manufacturer is working to find an effective biodegradable SAP, so watch this space!

-• SAP is non-toxic, and allows the nappy to feel dryer against baby’s skin.
+- SAP is non-toxic, and allows the nappy to feel dryer against baby’s skin.
 It’s also so effective that there’s only about ½ a teaspoon of SAP in each nappy!
-This is about 70% less than you’ll find in standard disposable nappies.
+This is much less than you’ll find in standard disposable nappies.

-• It is great for using in the garden, especially around trees and plants that are in dry areas or need extra water.
+- If you home-compost our nappies it is great in the garden, especially around ornamental trees and plants that are in dry areas or need extra water.

 Elastic Waistband & Cuffs and Velcro Tabs

-• These are the part of our nappies which are not biodegradable – yet!
+- These are the other small part of our nappies which are not biodegradable – yet!
 However our manufacturers are already working on how to make bamboo-based velcro plus natural glues that will break down along with the rest of the nappy.
-We need it to last as long as the rest of the nappies before it starts to break down, and work just as well as the standard velcro works now, before we can start using it on our nappies but we are hopeful that they will succeed soon.
+We need it to work just as well as the standard velcro works, before we can start using it on our nappies – but we are hopeful that they will succeed soon.

 Disposing of Tinkle ECO biodegradable bamboo nappies and pants

-Option 1: Many people simply dispose of our nappies along with their general household waste, knowing that the compostable parts will biodegrade within a few years in landfill.
-By doing this we are significantly reducing the burden on our planet by minimising the landfill added to by disposable nappies.
+Option 1: Most people simply dispose of our nappies along with their general household waste, knowing that the compostable parts will biodegrade within a couple of years in landfill.
+By doing this we are significantly reducing the burden on our planet by minimising the amount of disposable nappies sitting in landfill.

-Option 2: If you have access to a commercial composting system, this is the quickest way to biodegrade our nappies – these are hard to come by, however, so don’t be surprised if you can’t find one of these where you are.
+Option 2: If you have access to a commercial composting system, this is the quickest way to biodegrade our nappies.
+Unfortunately most commercial compost facilities in NZ don’t accept human waste.
 It would be great if everyone could put pressure on their local councils to start investing in commercial composting facilities which can deal with biodegradable nappies!

-Option 3: Knowing that they are biodegradable, many people want to compost their used nappies at home – yay!
-Cold home compost systems aren’t suitable for composting used nappies quickly, but it can be done quite easily under hot compost conditions.
+Option 3: Knowing that they are biodegradable, some people want to compost their used nappies at home – yay!
+Cold home compost systems aren’t suitable for composting used nappies, but it can be done under hot compost conditions.

 If you do choose to compost nappies yourself, please keep in mind that you should only home-compost wet nappies, and not nappies that contain solid waste (poos).
 This is because, unlike commercial composters, even hot home composters don’t get hot enough to kill the pathogens that may be found in solid waste.
-We recommend that you dispose of nappies containing solid waste with the rest of your general household rubbish (remembering that they will still biodegrade centuries faster than other disposable nappies in landfill) and only compost urine-filled nappies at home.
-This will safely allow the resulting compost to be used on your garden.
+We recommend that you dispose of nappies containing solid waste with the rest of your general household rubbish (remembering that they will still break down centuries faster than other disposable nappies in landfill) and only compost urine-filled nappies at home.
+This will safely allow the resulting compost to be used around the non-edible, ornamental plants in your garden – to avoid potential pathgens, please do not use compost made with home-composted nappies on food gardens.

 If you’ve never heard of hot composting, this is one of the simplest guides we’ve found to creating a hot compost system at home: https://www.growveg.com.au/guides/hot-composting-made-simple/